Precious (film): Plot

 Once discharged from the hospital, Precious returns home to find Mary waiting for her.
-Mary asks to hold Abdul, but deliberately drops him before attacking Precious, angrily declaring Precious's revelation about the abuse has resulted in the termination of welfare payments.
-Precious throws Mary against a wall, retrieves Abdul, and after falling down the stairs and narrowly avoiding Mary deliberately dropping her television set on them from the top of the stairwell, she flees the apartment and eventually breaks into her school classroom for shelter.
+Mary asks to hold Abdul, but deliberately drops him before furiously attacking Precious, as Precious's revelation about the abuse has resulted in the termination of welfare payments.
+Precious fights off Mary, retrieves Abdul, and after falling down the stairs and narrowly avoiding Mary dropping her television on them from the top of the stairwell, flees and eventually breaks into her school classroom for shelter.
 When Ms. Rain discovers Precious and Abdul sleeping the next morning, she frantically calls local shelters in search of a safe place for Precious and Abdul to live, but they end up staying with Ms. Rain and her live-in girlfriend for the holiday.
 The next morning, Ms. Rain takes Precious and Abdul to find assistance, and Precious is able to continue her schooling while raising Abdul in a halfway house.

-Mary soon returns to inform Precious of her father's death from AIDS.
+Mary returns to inform Precious of her father's death from AIDS.
 Precious later learns that she is HIV-positive, though Abdul is not.
 Feeling dejected, Precious distracts Ms. Weiss and steals her case file from her office.
 As she shares the details of her file with her fellow students, she begins to hope for the future.
 Later, Precious meets with her mother, who brings Mongo to Ms. Weiss's office.
 Ms. Weiss confronts Mary about her and Carl's abuse of Precious, going back to when Precious was a toddler.
-Mary tearfully confesses that she always hated Precious for "stealing her man" by "letting him" abuse her and for eventually "making him leave."
-Precious tells Mary that she finally sees her for who she really is and severs ties with her, leaving with both Mongo and Abdul, telling her mother she will never see her again and will never find her and her children.
-Mary begs Ms. Weiss to retrieve her daughter and grandchildren, but a shocked and shaken Ms. Weiss silently rejects her and walks away, leaving Mary distraught.
+Mary tearfully confesses that she always hated Precious for "stealing her man" by "letting him" abuse her and for eventually "making him leave", and that she allowed the abuse to continue because she wanted "someone to love her".
+Precious tells Mary that she finally sees her for who she really is and severs ties with her, leaving with both Mongo and Abdul and telling her mother she will never see her or her children again.
+Mary begs Ms. Weiss to retrieve her daughter and grandchildren, but a shaken and disgusted Ms. Weiss silently rejects her and walks away, leaving Mary distraught.

 Planning to complete a GED test to receive a high-school diploma equivalency, followed by college, Precious walks into the city with her children, ready to start a new life with a brighter future.